bowman2001/hugo-mod-material-symbols/README.md

 # hugo-mod-material-symbols
-This module provides selected SVGs from Google’s material symbols and templates to include them into a Hugo project.
+This module provides selected SVGs from Google’s material symbols and templates to include them in a Hugo project.

 This is **not a general-purpose Hugo module** and there won’t be any releases.